BoomaNation/Booma.Library/README.md

 Booma is the code name for a networked ORPG/MMORPG being developed by the BoomaNation organization.

-Booma.Entity are interfaces and objects for entities.
+Booma.Entity is a library of interfaces, classes, contracts and objects for entities.

 ## Setup